-From completely primitive one-room cabins that require a vigorous hike-in to the beautiful and commodious Highacre House in Harper’s Ferry, WV, Potomac Appalachian Trail club’s cabins are an extraordinary collection of dwellings that tell stories of the Chesapeake Bay’s headwater region in a completely unique and personal way.
+From completely primitive one-room cabins that require a vigorous hike-in to the beautiful and commodious Highacre House in Harper’s Ferry, WV, Potomac Appalachian Trail club’s cabins are an extraordinary collection of dwellings that tell stories of the Chesapeake Bay’s headwater region.

 Find your Chesapeake at these lesser-known parks and historic sites.